morish000/markdown-it-extrajs/marp-sample/sample.md

 # UnoCSS Attributes Mode

 <div class="text-blue-500" un-cloak>
-  This text will only be visible in blue color.
+  <un-p-25px-sample>This text will only be visible in blue color.</un-p-25px-sample>
 </div>
 <div un-text="red-500" un-cloak>
-  This text will only be visible in red color.
+  <un-p-50px-sample>This text will only be visible in red color.</un-p-50px-sample>
 </div>
 <div un-text-green="500" un-cloak>
-  This text will only be visible in geen color.
+  <un-m-75px-sample>This text will only be visible in geen color.</un-m-75px-sample>
 </div>
 <div un-text-yellow-500 un-cloak>
-  This text will only be visible in yellow color.
+  <un-m-100px-sample>This text will only be visible in yellow color.</un-m-100px-sample>
 </div>

 ---